 The Practical NLP Podcast exists to spread the word about NLP to more people.
 There are tools here that you can use for your own personal development, and they’re easy to understand and use when they’re explained well.
 So the podcast aims to give you the information you need while avoiding as much of the jargon as we can.

-I’m pleased to say that people seem to like this podcast, judging by the number of five star reviews we get on iTunes.
+I’m pleased to say that people seem to like this podcast, judging by the number of five star reviews we get on Apple Podcasts.
 So if you want to learn about NLP from a source that’s clear and engaging, subscribe to the podcast.

 Apart from doing the podcast, I’ve written a number of books and ebooks, including the acclaimed Practical NLP series.
 I also do work in corporates and government bodies as an Emotional Intelligence consultant and Appreciative Inquiry facilitator, with a client list including O2, Disney, GlaxoSmithKline, Mizuho Corporate Bank, the Cabinet Office, the Ministry of Defence, and the NHS.
 I live in rural France but work mostly in the UK, the Middle East and SE Asia.
 There is more about corporate coaching and training on my Coaching Leaders site.